 Make sure there’s no debris or any kind of foreign objects lodged within your brake pads, and also make sure they are properly aligned, clasping the rim of your wheel and not the tire itself.
 To extend the lifespan of your brake pads, give them a good cleaning after every ride.
 Use a damp cotton bud to pry out any foreign objects lodged in the grooves and give the pads a good spritz with some bike cleaner to remove any residual grease.

 Clean Your Disk Rotors Periodically

-Disk rotors should be kept without any contamination what so ever, doesn’t matter if you ride trails or commute on the city, they will most likely get contaminated.
+Disk rotors should be kept without any contamination whatsoever, doesn’t matter if you ride trails or commute in the city, they will most likely get contaminated.
 Once a week you should clean them with a dry clean rag and isopropyl alcohol, DO NOT spin the wheel and push the rag onto the rotor, it is VERY dangerous.
-Simply damp the rag with alcohol and clean the rotor in circle motions, not in straight lines.
+Simply dampen the rag with alcohol and clean the rotor in circular motions, not in straight lines.
 It is advisable to remove the wheels while doing this.
-To improve braking performance, treat your rims the same way as you treat your disk rotors.
+To improve braking performance, treat your rims the same way you treat your disk rotors.

 Make Sure Everything is Tight

 Before and after every ride make sure the bolts of the brakes, pedals, and stem are tight, Make sure the quick releases of the hubs are properly tightened.
 Check the bike for squeaking noises and make sure everything is set and properly adjusted.

 If you are running hydraulic brakes, hydraulic suspension forks or hydraulic rear shock, you should check before every single ride if there is any loss of fluid.
 Check the joints for moisture and make sure they aren’t leaking, both the brakes and the suspension.
 If that’s the case, then take it immediately to a bike shop before riding.